mgechev/blog.mgechev.com/_drafts/multi-user-video-conference-webrtc.markdown

 Here we define two routes:

-- `/room` - for users accessing the app for first time (without having link to specific room).
-They will visit `/room` and after allowing access to their web cam, they will automatically create a new room and will be redirected to another URL (`/room/:roomId`).
+- `/room` - for users accessing the application for first time (without having link to a specific room).
+They will visit `/room` and after allowing access to their web cam (because of logic inside `RoomCtrl`), they will automatically create a new room and will be redirected to another URL (`/room/:roomId`).
 Once they are redirected to this URL they can share it with other users they want to talk with.
 - `/room/:roomId` - users who have already created room can share their URL with other users, who can join the video call.

 Of course, if you guess the URL of another users' session you can join their video call without much effort, for the sake of simplicity we've used this simple (and not secure) mechanism.
+Be polite and do not violate other users' privacy. :-)

 Add this constant definition in the bottom of `app.js`: